Afghanistan–India relations: Economy

-India seeks to expand its economic presence in Afghanistan as the international coalition was fighting the Taliban withdraws combat forces through 2014.
+India seeks to expand its economic presence in Afghanistan as the international coalition fighting the Taliban withdraws combat forces through 2014.
 A focus area was transport connectivity and economic collaboration with countries in Central and South Asia.
 India had already invested $10.8 billion in Afghanistan as of 2012.
 More such projects were likely to come up after NATO's withdrawal.
-This included setting up iron ore mines, a 6 MTPA steel plant (by SAIL—Steel Authority of India Limited), an 800 MW power plant, hydro-electric power projects, transmission lines and roads.
+This included setting up iron ore mines, a 6 MTPA steel plant (by SAIL—Steel Authority of India Limited), an 800 MW power plant, hydro-electric power projects, transmission lines, and roads.
 India helped Afghans in the reconstruction of Salma Dam in the Herat province.
-Besides producing 42 MW power, this Indo-Afghan friendship dam provides irrigation for 75,000 hectares of farmland in the Chisti Sharif district.
+Besides producing 42 MW of power, this Indo-Afghan friendship dam provides irrigation for 75,000 hectares of farmland in the Chisti Sharif district.

 India and Iran were set to ink a transit agreement on transporting goods to landlocked Afghanistan.
 The Indian government was investing more than US$100 million in the expansion of the Chabahar port in southeastern Iran which would serve as a hub for the transportation of transit goods.
 As a goodwill gesture, India had also constructed a new Parliament complex for the Afghan government at a cost of ₹710 crore.
 This building was inaugurated on 25 December 2015.
 Since Pakistan had refused land access, India and Afghanistan had established two air corridors to facilitate bilateral trade.

 Financial and Material Aid

 Till August 2021 when the Taliban took power in Afghanistan, India had invested nearly $3 billion in aid and reconstruction activities in Afghanistan.
-These have included infrastructural works like the construction of Afghanistan’s Parliament, Salma Dam, schools and hospitals, power stations, stadiums, as well as material and financial support like shipments of wheat and pulses, medicines etc.
+These have included infrastructural works like the construction of Afghanistan's Parliament, Salma Dam, schools and hospitals, power stations, stadiums, as well as material and financial support like shipments of wheat and pulses, medicines etc.

 Even after the Taliban's takeover, in January 2022, India has sent 500,000 Covid vaccine doses to Afghanistan as part of humanitarian aid for the people of Afghanistan.
 In February 2022, India sent 50 trucks carrying 2500 MT of wheat as humanitarian aid to Afghanistan.
 In June 2022, India sent 27 tonnes of emergency relief assistance for the people of Afghanistan in the aftermath of the 5.9-magnitude earthquake.
 In February 2023, India announced development aid of Rs 200 crores to Afghanistan.
 In March 2023, India announced it would send 20,000 tonnes of wheat to Afghanistan through Iran's Chabahar Port.

 As of 2023, there were around 14,000 Afghan students studying in India with scholarship support from different institutions like the Indian Council for Cultural Relations (ICCR).